ozlemdurmazincel/ozlemdurmazincel.github.io/_pages/about.md

 News and Announcements
 ======================
 - (December 13, 2023) I participated in the grading committee of Zhitao He's PhD thesis defence at Uppsala University: "Enabling Scalable Security in Internet of Things"
 - (November 13, 2023) I was one of the panelists at the [N2Women Meeting](https://sensys.acm.org/2023/n2women/) as part of SenSys 2023 conference.
+- (November 3, 2023) Check out our latest paper with Berrenur Saylam available now at: [Quantifying Digital Biomarkers for Well-Being: Stress, Anxiety, Positive and Negative Affect via Wearable Devices and Their Time-Based Predictions](https://doi.org/10.3390/s23218987) at Sensors.
-- (October 1, 2023) Check out our latest paper with Sumeyye Agac available now at: [User Authentication and Identification on Smart Glasses with Motion Sensors](https://doi.org/10.1007/s42979-023-02202-4).
+- (October 1, 2023) Check out our latest paper with Sumeyye Agac: [User Authentication and Identification on Smart Glasses with Motion Sensors](https://doi.org/10.1007/s42979-023-02202-4).
 SN Computer Science, 4(6), 1-14.
 - [Sensys Conference](https://sensys.acm.org/2023/) will be held in Istanbul, between November 13-15 2023.
 - (July 31-August 4, 2023) I participated in the [Future Computing for Digital Infrastructures Workshop](https://www.lorentzcenter.nl/future-computing-for-digital-infrastructures.html) at Lorentz Centre, NL.
 - (July 15, 2023) Our new paper with Sevda Ozge Bursa and Gulfem Alptekin is available online: [Building Lightweight Deep Learning Models with TensorFlow Lite for Human Activity Recognition on Mobile Devices](https://link.springer.com/article/10.1007/s12243-023-00962-x)